-Poor lighting is one of the most common causes of accidents on rooftops.
-To reduce this hazard, ensure adequate lighting for all tasks being performed on the roof.
-If needed, use additional lighting equipment to help you clearly see all areas of the roof and any potential hazards.
+Insufficient lighting is a leading cause of accidents on rooftops.
+To mitigate this hazard, it is essential to provide proper lighting for all tasks being carried out on the roof.
+Utilize supplementary lighting equipment when necessary to ensure clear visibility of the entire rooftop and any potential hazards.

 4. Unprotected Holes

-Unprotected holes, such as skylights or ventilation ducts, can be a major safety hazard on rooftops.
-Ensure all openings are properly guarded with railings, ladders, or covers.
-Also, be aware of any potential openings created by equipment or tools that may have been left on the roof.
+Unprotected openings, including skylights and ventilation ducts, pose significant safety risks on rooftops.
+It is essential to safeguard all such holes with appropriate measures like railings, ladders, or covers.
+Additionally, remain vigilant about any potential openings created by equipment or tools left on the roof.

 5. Electrical Hazards

-Electrical hazards include overhead power lines, outlets, and wiring.
-To reduce the risk of electrocution or shock, ensure all electrical systems are up to code and properly maintained.
-Be mindful of where you are working, and keep a safe distance away from any electrical sources.
+Electrical hazards encompass overhead power lines, outlets, and wiring.
+To minimize the risk of electrocution or electric shock, make sure all electrical systems comply with relevant codes and are adequately maintained.
+Exercise caution while working and maintain a safe distance from any electrical sources.

 6. Ventilation Issues

-Improper ventilation can lead to a buildup of fumes and hazardous gases inside the building, which can create health risks for workers on rooftops.
-Ensure all ventilation systems are in good condition and operating properly so that air is circulating adequately.
+Inadequate ventilation can result in an accumulation of fumes and hazardous gases inside the building, posing health risks to workers on rooftops.
+Ensuring that all ventilation systems are well-maintained and functioning correctly is crucial to facilitate sufficient air circulation.

 7. Weak Structures